aurotripathy/training-with-noise-reduces-overfitting/README.md

 In many scenarios where we're learning from a small dataset, an overfitted model is a likely outcome.
 By that we mean, the model may perform OK on the training data but does not generalize very well to test data.

-In this example, we highlight a simple yet powerful way to reduce overfitting.
+In this post, we highlight a simple yet powerful way to reduce overfitting.

 ## The Dataset